You’re out of free articles.

 As it stands now though, the rest of the world may expect a little too much of Japan’s nascent DAC industry, experts told me.

-Overall, Sekiguchi estimated that about 80% of the participants in the conference were international companies or stakeholders looking for Japanese investment, whereas “it should be the other way around” for a conference held in Tokyo.
+Overall, Sekiguchi — who attended the conference in her role as a senior advisor to the Bay Area-based AirMyne — estimated that about 80% of participants were international companies or stakeholders looking for Japanese investment, whereas “it should be the other way around” for a conference held in Tokyo.

 “I think there’s big potential, Japan can be a really big player,” she told me.
 But perhaps Americans and Europeans are currently a little overzealous when it comes to courting Japanese investors and pinning their expectations on the country’s developing decarbonization framework.
 “There’s so much hope from the international side.
 But in Japan it’s still like, okay, we are learning, and we are going steadily but kind of slowly.
 So don’t overwhelm us.”